-The Pediatric Neurology residency at Johns Hopkins is designed to train a physician in academic and clinical pediatric neurology.
+The Pediatric Neurology residency at Johns Hopkins is designed to train a physician in both academic and clinical pediatric neurology.
+There are 3 residents per year.
 The program stresses the development of competence in several areas including clinical neurology (with inpatient, outpatient and consultative experiences), neurosurgical problems and the scientific basis of neurology.
 Furthermore, the program allows pediatricians with diverse backgrounds and interests the opportunity to develop areas of special competence in specific clinical or research areas.
 All residents are required to participate in at least one research project under the mentorship of a full-time member of the faculty, to be completed by and presented in June of their graduating year.

 The Inpatient Service